david-vanderson/dvui/README.md

 ```
 Widgets are not stored between frames like in traditional gui toolkits (gtk, win32, cocoa).  `gui.Button()` processes input events, draws the button on the screen, and returns true if a button click happened this frame.

+### Single Pass
+Widgets handle events and draw themselves in install().
+This is before they know of any child widgets, so some information is stored from last frame about minimum sizes.
+For a new widget, it will typically receive a zero-sized rectangle and draw nothing on the first frame, and draw normally on the second frame.
+For smooth UIs a new widget can be animated from zero-sized to normal size.

 ### Handle All Events
 Unlike many immediate mode toolkits, gui processes every input event, making it useable in low framerate situations.
 A button can receive a mouse-down event and a mouse-up event in the same frame and correctly report a click.
 A custom button can even report multiple clicks per frame.  (the higher level `gui.Button()` function only reports 1 click per frame)